Notification

 * Google Cloud Storage OAuth 2.0 scope for read/write.
 This should

-* correspond to the access rights that your Google Group has for the
+* correspond to the access rights for your "View data transfer buckets"

-* bucket, and you cannot request access rights that are not granted to the
+* permission for the bucket, and you cannot request access rights that are

 */